 - Focus on Commitment and Conversion Rates – Do people feel committed to our organization and the work we do?
 Are we moving people up the ladder of engagement and getting them to take an important action on behalf of our organization because they feel passionate about our mission?

 - Focus on Engagement That Connects to Mission – Are we measuring engagement based on our organization’s mission and key goals?

 3. Engage Differently On Each Platform

 Just like you speak differently to your mother than you do your co-worker, each social platform handles a little differently.
 Tailoring your posts and interaction on each platform does not take a lot of time (you have Hootsuite, remember?) and it makes a huge difference.
 Facebook can be more conversational, it has a larger amount of characters.
-Twitter is limited to 140 characters (we even suggest staying under 120 to increase your community’s ability to RT).
+Twitter has limited characters.
 Facebook is very visual, images go a long way on Facebook but on twitter links reign supreme.
 Again, who is your target?
-Are you speaking the way your community “hears” best (back up to number 1) You can share the same message you just need to package it a little differently per platform.
+Are you speaking the way your community “hears” best (back up to number 1).
+You can share the same message you just need to package it a little differently per platform.
 Here are a few examples from our feed:

 Kivi Miller of Nonprofit Marketing wrote a great piece about why it’s appropriate to speak differently on each platform.

 You are rocking at your current methods of communication.
 You’ve found where your audience lives and feel like you’re getting great interaction.
 You have extra time (maybe?) and some extra zeal and want to attract even more people, convert some dormant followers, or test a new market.
 Yes, it’s time to add an additional platform.
 Now, what that looks like for your organization is different than the organization next door.
 It is time again to define what those goals would be for an additional platform and make sure you have the right one.